Bernardtcs/Bernardtcs.github.io/README.md

- This is my personal website, feel free to check it out by clicking this link http://bernardtcs.github.io
+ This is my personal website!
+Feel free to check it out by clicking this link http://bernardtcs.github.io